 Woncheol continued to skid forward, heavier and slower than Choecheol.
 His sister bounded in front of him.
 Her candle wax eyes, bright and white as the core of a fire.
 Her cheeks flamed – the only color in her stony face.

 Her tiny legs stayed squarely planted between him and China.
 He moved left; so did she.
 He moved right; she mirrored him.
 When he stepped back, she relaxed into a smile.
 She did not want him to leave her.
 He saw this now.
 His hand rose to strike her away, and her face rushed to a sad place.
 He could not do it.
 She was his sister, so he extended his hands toward her ruined body.

-This story is taken from the collection Drifting House which will be published on 19 January by Faber & Faber.
+This story is taken from the collection Drifting House, published by Faber & Faber.